PPA-Game: Characterizing and Learning Competitive Dynamics Among Online Content Creators: Proportional Payoff Allocation Game

 It's worth noting that any resource $k$ without players having positive weights will remain unchosen.
 Consequently, such a resource can be disregarded.
 Based on this observation, we can assert that for each $k \in [K]$, there exists a $j \in [N]$ such that $w_{j,k} > 0$, and the maximum weight across players is $1$, \textit{i.e.}, $\max_{j \in [N]} w_{j,k} = 1$ for every $k \in [K]$.
 We then demonstrate that how the PPA-Game can be used to model competitive behaviors among content creators within online recommender systems:

-\begin{example} In modern recommendation platforms like YouTube and TikTok, content creators compete for viewer attention by producing content on diverse topics.
-In this context, content creators serve as the `players,' while the various topics they generate act as the `resources.'
-The 'payoff' associated with each resource represents the overall attention or exposure a topic receives.
-Since creators possess varying expertise across different topics, the exposure tends to be proportionally distributed based on their respective influence or proficiency in that topic.
+\begin{example} In modern recommendation platforms like YouTube and TikTok, content creators compete for viewer attention by producing content on a wide range of topics.
+In this setting, the content creators are the `players,' while the topics they generate act as the `resources.'
+The `payoff' associated with each resource reflects the overall attention or exposure a topic receives.
+Since creators possess varying levels of expertise across different topics, exposure is typically distributed in proportion to their influence or proficiency in each specific topic.

-Several models closely relate to our formulation, particularly the studies by \citep{bhawalkar2014weighted,ben2019convergence,ben2020content,liu2020competing,liu2021bandit,xu2023competing}.
-However, models from \citep{ben2019convergence,ben2020content,liu2020competing,liu2021bandit} assume that only the player $j$ with the highest weight $w_{j,k}$ for a resource $k$ receives the payoff. \citet{xu2023competing} assumed an average payoff allocation to players choosing the resource.
-The weighted congestion game \citep{bhawalkar2014weighted} assumes that players have the same weights on all resources.
-Hence, we note that all these formulations diverge from realistic scenarios of online recommender systems, as explained above. \end{example}
+Several models are closely related to our formulation, particularly those by~\citet{bhawalkar2014weighted, ben2019convergence, ben2020content, liu2020competing, liu2021bandit, xu2023competing}.
+However, the models in~\citep{ben2019convergence, ben2020content, liu2020competing, liu2021bandit} assume that only the player $j$ with the highest weight $w_{j,k}$ for a resource $k$ receives the payoff.
+In contrast, \citet{xu2023competing} assume an average payoff allocation for players choosing the same resource.
+The weighted congestion game model~\citep{bhawalkar2014weighted} assumes that players have identical weights across all resources.
+Therefore, we argue that these formulations diverge from the more realistic dynamics of online recommender systems, as outlined above. \end{example}